Onefootball/onefootball.github.io/_posts/2015-10-27-resetting-data-after-each-ui-test.md

 #endif
 ```

 The last part of this puzzle is to write the application reset logic.
 Basically, your application can be saving files to folders that are dedicated to it.
 It can also be saving files to shared folders through app groups and it could be also saving data to user defaults and keychain.
 So the application reset logic needs to include all of this.
-Here you can find a code that we use in our application to reset all data we have.
+Here you can find code that we use in our application to reset all data we have.

 ```swift
 import UIKit